 The patented sensor measures a vertical turbidity profile through the water / sediment interface, and estimates the level of the bottom with sub-millimeter resolution.
-The current generation, SM4, features nephelometric turbidimeters (calibrated in NTU and FNU), fluorescence meters, accelerometer, conditions-based monitoring, and UV anti-fouling.
+The latest generation, SM4, features nephelometric turbidimeters (calibrated in NTU and FNU), fluorescence meters, accelerometer, conditions-based monitoring, and UV anti-fouling.

 The previous model, SM3, is now offered for those who only are looking to get the sedimeter sensor at rock bottom price.

 The SediTrans contains the same nephelometric turbidimeter section as SediMeter SM4 (in fact, all the sensors minus the OBS array), but to this is added a magnetometer and a pressure sensor.
 By mounting this instrument with a float it becomes a combination turbidimeter + tilt current meter + tide level sensor + wave parameter sensor.
 It can also be used with a weight from a boat as a turbidimeter streamer with integral depth sensor.
 New for 2019, see our Blog for release video.